 - Theft, or

 Comprehensive coverage on your auto insurance usually requires a deductible but certain policies may have no deductible.

 This coverage pays for damages if you or another covered person is injured in an auto crash caused by a driver who does not have liability insurance.
 In some states, it may also pay for property damage.
 The coverage varies by state and depends upon policy provisions.
 Uninsured motorist coverage is subject to a policy limit chosen by the insured.

 This coverage pays for damages if you or another covered person is injured in an auto crash caused by another driver who is considered to be underinsured as defined by the policy.
 It varies by state and depends upon policy provisions.
 Underinsured motorist coverage is subject to a policy limits chosen by the insured.

 This coverage pays for rental expenses if your car is disabled due to a covered loss.
 Daily allowances or limits vary by state or policy provisions.

 Emergency road service

-This coverage pays for having your auto towed due to a breakdown.
+This coverage pays for roadside assistance such as having your auto towed due to a breakdown or getting back into your locked car.
 Towing limits vary by state or policy provisions.

 How much car insurance do you need?

 Unfortunately, there's no black and white answer.
-It depends a lot on what coverages you need and the amount of deductible you feel comfortable with.
+It depends a lot on what coverages you need and the amount of deductible or policy limits you feel comfortable with.
 Contact a State Farm® agent today to find out what’s right for you.